mnick/scikit-kge/README.md

 # Knowledge Graph Embeddings

-scikit-kge is a Python library to compute embeddings of knowledge graphs
+scikit-kge is a Python library to compute embeddings of knowledge graphs.

 Instantiating a model, e.g. HolE
 ```python